The Ideas Network 2030

 The Ideas Network 2030 was launched in September 2018 with the mission to provide an informal framework for individuals of the centre-right of British politics – along with other stakeholders interested in long-term trends and their effects on our economy, politics and society – to meet, discuss, evaluate and assess their relevance and importance to current politics in the United Kingdom.

 The Network is working with local, national and European stakeholders across politics, business, academia and society to drive change and nurture ideas.
 Its main partners as of today are the Wilfred Martens Centre (WMC), the Konrad Adenauer Stiftung (KAS), and the Conservative European Forum (CEF).

-During 2022, we will continue our series of online conversations, working closely with our partners, as we move towards the next Summer University in Oxford in September 2022.
+During 2022, we have continued to organise online conversations, working closely with our partners, as we move towards the next Summer University being held in Oxford on Thursday 15th to Friday 16th September 2022.
 We are currently planning a hybrid event, bringing together thought leaders of the next generation from politics, business, academia and civil society, with some of the most respected decision-makers and thinkers on long-term trends.

 To find out more about the Ideas Network 2030 click here.